 Figure 14.
 Coalified leaves and needles showing little if any decay.
-Lens cap for scale.
+Lens cap

 This type of deposition of vegetation fits the evidence found at the open-pit coal mines in Alaska.
 For instance, leaf litter from both deciduous and evergreen trees is abundant along some bedding planes and shows little or no decay (Figure 14).
 Rapid sedimentation also would be required to preserve this litter.

 Furthermore, the bottoms of some of the petrified trees showed no roots (Figures 15 and 16).
 Notice also in these figures that the tree seems to have pushed the strata downward.
 In Figure 16, the strata were bowed downward a distance of about 0.5 m.
 This would be unlikely if the trees grew in place.
 However, if the trees sank from a floating log mat, then soft strata would have been depressed into a bowl shape upon impact.